otis22/dog-wheelchair/README.md

 I use:

-U grooved ball bearing 604uu - 8 peieces
+U grooved ball bearing 604uu - 8 pieces

 you can use another bearing with 13mm diameter